Nurseries in London: Providing Proof of Allergy for Enrollment

 NHS vs Private Allergy Testing: A Comparison

-FactorNHS PathwayPrivate Testing (e.g., Allergy Clinic UK)
+FactorNHS PathwayPrivate Testing

-AccessVia GP referral to allergy clinicDirect booking; no referral needed
+AccessVia GP referral to allergy clinicDirect booking, no referral needed

 Report formatClinical letter or hospital reportLaboratory report with detailed allergen breakdown